 ref

-Reference whose mutability is inherited from the outer
+Reference whose mutability comes from the outer binding's origin.
+The closure

 def show_mutability(ref items: List[Int]):